StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Richard Torkar has taken the lead in developing the Turing versions of the models in chapter 8 and subsequent chapters.

+Tamas Papp has also been very helpful during the development og the DynamicHMC versions of the models.

 The TuringLang team and #turing contributors on Slack have been extremely helpful!
-The Turing examples by Cameron Pfiffer have been a great help and followed closely in several example scripts.
+The Turing examples by Cameron Pfiffer are followed closely in several example scripts.

-The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in above mentioned  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).
+The  documentation has been generated using Literate.jl and Documenter.jl based on several ideas demonstrated by Tamas Papp in  [DynamicHMCExamples.jl](https://tpapp.github.io/DynamicHMCExamples.jl).

-Tamas Papp has also been very helpful during the development og the DynamicZHMC versions of the models.

 ## Questions and issues

 Question and contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems or have a question.

-## Versions
+## Versions & notes

 Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinkinh.jl` will likely follow a similar path.